201702083/201702083/README.md

 ### CNU CSE Junior
 - CSE Junior of Chungnam National University
-- I have firm goal to Machine Learning.
+- Enjoy not only Front-end but also Back-end.

 ### Interest
-- MLOps(Machine Learing Operation)
-- ML/DL Production
-- Google Cloud Platform(Especially, BigQuery)
-- Operation Research
+- SQL DB control
+- fetching State machine
-- Leadership, Mentoring
+- React-Native framework

 ## 소개